Build4Build/detect-sleep/PRIVACY_POLICY.md

-# Privacy Policy for Sleep Detector
+# Sleep Detector Privacy Policy

-*Last updated: [Current Date]*
+Last updated: [Current Date]

 ## Introduction

-This Privacy Policy outlines how Sleep Detector ("we", "our", or "app") collects, uses, and protects your data when you use our mobile application.
+Sleep Detector ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how your information is collected, used, and disclosed by Sleep Detector.

-## Data Collection and Usage
+## Information Collection

-### Data Collected Locally (On-Device Only)
+### Data Stored Locally

-Sleep Detector collects and stores the following information **locally on your device only**:

-- Phone usage patterns (active/inactive state)
-- Calculated sleep periods
+- Sleep pattern data
-- App settings and preferences
+- App settings

-**No data is transmitted to our servers or any third parties without your explicit consent.**

-### Optional Data Sharing

-The app provides optional functionality to export your sleep data in CSV or JSON format.
-This process is:
-- Initiated only by you through the export feature
-- Controlled entirely by you regarding where the exported data is sent

-## Data Storage and Security
+- Motion and sensor data

-All data is stored locally on your device using secure storage mechanisms provided by the operating system.
-We have implemented industry-standard measures to protect your data against unauthorized access.
+All data collected by Sleep Detector is stored locally on your device.
+We do not collect, transmit, or store any of your personal data on external servers.

-## User Controls
+## Data Usage

-You have full control over your data:
-- View all collected data in the app
-- Export your data in multiple formats
-- Delete all your data through the Settings screen
-- Adjust data collection settings including inactivity threshold
+The app uses your device's sensors to:
+- Detect sleep patterns
+- Generate sleep analysis
+- Provide insights into your sleep habits

-## Third-Party Services
+## Data Sharing

-Sleep Detector does not integrate with any third-party analytics services, advertising networks, or data processing services.
+We do not share any of your data with third parties.
+All information remains strictly on your device.

-## Children's Privacy
+## Data Security

-Our app does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from children under 13.
+Since all data is stored locally on your device, security is managed through your device's built-in security features.

+## Health Data Access
+The app requires access to:
+- Motion & Fitness Activity
+- Background App Refresh
+These permissions are used solely for sleep detection and pattern analysis.

-## Changes to This Privacy Policy
+## Changes to This Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the app.
+We may update this Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
 If you have any questions about this Privacy Policy, please contact us at:
-- Email: [Your Contact Email]
+[Your Contact Email]

----

-By using Sleep Detector, you agree to the collection and use of information in accordance with this policy.
+## Your Rights
+You can delete all your data at any time by:
+1. Clearing app data through the app settings
+2. Uninstalling the app